theuerc/Website/gitpod/docs/configure/user-settings/access-tokens.md

 # Access Tokens

+> Access Tokens are currently in [Beta](/docs/help/public-roadmap/release-cycle) · [Send feedback](https://github.com/gitpod-io/gitpod/issues/14280).

-Access Tokens are secrets which allow you to interact with Gitpod through our APIs.
-When you use an Access Token, all actions done with the token will happen as if the Access Token creator performed them.
+Access Tokens are secrets that allow you to interact with Gitpod through Gitpod APIs.
+When you use an Access Token, all actions performed with the token assume the same level of authorization of the Access Token user.

 ![Create Access Token](../../../static/images/docs/access-token-create.png)